MOZA Racing Compatibility Explained: Console & Other Brands

 One of the quirks of car setups in F1 2021 was that the best anti-roll bar setups involved running extreme combinations.
 Often an extremely soft front ARB with an extremely stiff rear ARB produced the most driveable cars in F1 2021.

-That has changed in F1 22, as the suspension handling model has been changed dramatically.
+That approach hasn’t changed massively in F1 22, but the suspension handling model has been changed dramatically.
 2022 Formula 1 cars run much lower to the ground.
 This results in them having much firmer suspensions.

 Codemasters have reworked their entire suspension model to produce realistic results when changing the suspension and anti-roll bar setup in F1 22.

-When approaching our anti-roll bar setup in F1 22, I would still recommend running the rear ARBs slightly stiffer than the front.
-Stay away from extreme approaches, but a slightly stiffer rear will give your car more rotation.
+When approaching our anti-roll bar setup in F1 22, I would recommend running the rear ARBs softer than the front.
+This will give your car a more responsive front-end.

 I would suggest that you start to increase your front and rear ARBs together until your car starts to feel too twitchy.
 And then lower them a little from that point.
 Keep one eye on your tyre temperatures as well, as stiffer ARBs will increase tyre temps.